ycrc/ycrc.github.io/docs/clusters-at-yale/data/staging.md

-# Staging Data
+# Stage Data

 Large datasets are often stored off-cluster on departmental servers, Storage@Yale, in cloud storage, etc.
-If these data are too large to fit in your current quotas and you do not plan on purchasing more storage (see above), you must stage your data.
-Since the _permanent_ copy of the data remains on off-cluster storage, you can [transfer](/clusters-at-yale/data/transfer/) a working copy to `scrach60`, for example.
-When your computation finishes you can remove the copy and transmit or copy results to a more permanent location.
+Since the _permanent_ home of the data remains on off-cluster storage, you need to [transfer](/clusters-at-yale/data/transfer/) a working copy to the cluster temporarily.
+When your computation finishes, you would then remove the copy and transmit the results to a more permanent location.

 A sample workflow using `rsync` would be: